-Vivian Donnelley is a Senior Admissions Associate at the Dalton School, an independent, co-educational day school (K-12), founded in 1919 in New York City.
-She is completing her third six-year term as a Trustee at Dalton.
-Her numerous roles at the Dalton School include: Chair and Co-Author, The Dalton School Ten Year Plan (2007), Executive Committee Vice President (1994 – 2001), Chair of the Educational Policy Committee, and Chair of the Admissions and Financial Aid Committee.
+Vivian Donnelley was a board member and Senior Admissions Associate at the Dalton School, an independent, co-educational day school (K-12), founded in 1919 in New York City.
+Her numerous roles at the Dalton School included: Chair and Co-Author, The Dalton School Ten Year Plan (2007), Executive Committee Vice President (1994 – 2001), Chair of the Educational Policy Committee, and Chair of the Admissions and Financial Aid Committee.

 Vivian Donnelley attended Valparaiso University in Indiana for her undergraduate education where she majored in English literature and drama.
 Her time at Valparaiso also included an academic year at Lancaster College in England performing Mystery Plays in the ruins of Coventry Cathedral.

 Learn about the philosophy, programs, and community of the Dalton School, where Vivian Donnelley played a number of key leadership roles.